 This kung pao chicken recipe is the ultimate skillet dinner that has everything you want in Chinese kung pao chicken.
 Tender pieces of chicken, crispy tender veggies, and salty crunchy peanuts all stir-fried in a sweet, salty, and spicy homemade kung pao sauce.

 It has all of the flavors of the famous Panda Express kung pao chicken without the added sodium and is made with ingredients you’ve already got at home.

 No need to run out to specialty food stores, unless you want to.
 It’s a healthy, delicious, easy one-pot dinner you can make in the comforts of your own home, saving you time and money!

 Even if you’ve never had it before, you’ve probably heard of it.
 So, what exactly is it?
 Get excited because it’s amazing!
 It’s a stir fry spicy dish made with chicken, vegetables, peanuts, and chili peppers, in an extremely flavorful saucy combination that can only be described as sweet, tangy, salty, and pleasantly spicy.

-- Chicken: I’m using chicken breast, but you can easily swap for chicken thighs.
+- Chicken: I’m using boneless skinless chicken breast, but you can easily swap for chicken thighs.